Four-Year Planning Guide

 - Set up an individual Career Counseling Appointment with a career counselor to have your resume and cover letters critiqued.

 - Review the Jobs and Internships Database to find available positions.

-- The MBTI will also help identify your strengths and unique gifts.
+The MBTI will also help identify decision-making and relational styles.

-- You can use the information to understand yourself, your motivations, your strengths, and potential areas of growth better.
+Information can be used to understand yourself, motivations, strengths, and potential areas of growth.

-- The Strong Interest Inventory (SII) is based on the idea that individuals are more satisfied and productive when they work in jobs or at tasks that they find interesting and when they work with people whose interests are similar to their own.
+The Strong Interest Inventory (SII) is based on the idea that individuals are more satisfied and productive when they work in jobs or at tasks that they find interesting.

 An informational interview is an information-gathering session used to get first-hand impressions of work in a specific field.